Home Children

-Boy ploughing at Dr. Barnardo's Industrial Farm, Russell, Manitoba, 1900.
+Boy ploughing at Dr Barnardo's Industrial Farm, Russell, Manitoba, 1900.
 In 2010, the photo was reproduced on a Canadian postage stamp commemorating Home Children emigration.

-Home Children was the child migration scheme founded in Canada by Maria Rye and Annie MacPherson in 1869 and then supported by both governments, under which more than 100,000 children were sent from the United Kingdom to Canada, Australia, New Zealand, Rhodesia and South Africa.
-The programme was largely discontinued in Canada in the 1930s but not entirely terminated in Australia until the 1970s.
+Home Children was a British child migration scheme operating from the 1600s to the 1970s, under which more than 150,000 children were sent from the United Kingdom to Canada, Australia, New Zealand, Rhodesia and South Africa.

-Research beginning in the 1980s exposed abuse and hardships of the relocated children.
-Australia apologised in 2009 for its involvement in the scheme.
-In February 2010, UK Prime Minister Gordon Brown made a formal apology to the families of children who suffered.
-Canadian Immigration Minister Jason Kenney stated in 2009 that Canada would not apologise to child migrants, preferring to "recognize that sad period" in other ways.
+The practice of sending poor or orphaned children to British colonies began in 1618, but gained momentum in the late 19th century.
+Emigration programmes were organised by philanthropic organisations, were intended to provide education and training, and were presented as a humanitarian effort.
+However, most of the children were not orphans, there were few safeguards, and many of the children faced exploitation and abuse as cheap labour on colonial farms or in domestic service.

+Child emigration from Britain was largely suspended beginning in the 1930s, but was not completely terminated until the 1970s.
+The emigration schemes received criticism at the time, but research beginning in the 1980s exposed the full scale of the abuse and the hardships of the relocated children.

+In 2009, the Australian government issued a formal apology to the Home Children.
+This was followed by a UK apology and a £6 million compensation fund in 2010.
+Canada declined a formal apology, instead designating 2010 as the ‘Year of the British Home Child’.
+Today, an estimated one in ten Canadians is a descendant of a Home Child.

 History

 As a labour source

-The practice of sending poor or orphaned children to English and later British colonies, to help alleviate the shortage of labour, began in 1618, with the rounding-up and transportation of one hundred English vagrant children to the Virginia Colony.
+The practice of sending poor or orphaned children to English and later British colonies, served a twofold purpose: to relieve the strain on the welfare system in the mother country, and to help alleviate the shortage of labour in the colonies.
+Beginning in 1618, one hundred English vagrant children were rounded up and sent overseas to the Virginia Colony.
 In the 18th century, labour shortages in the overseas colonies also encouraged the transportation of children for work in the Americas, and large numbers of children were forced to migrate, most of them from Scotland.
 This practice continued until it was exposed in 1757, following a civil action against Aberdeen merchants and magistrates for their involvement in the trade.